Nested Grassmannians for Dimensionality Reduction with Applications: Experiments

-This experiment involves comparing the performance of the NG representation in terms of the ratio of the variance explained, under different levels of data variance.
-In this experiment, we set $N=50$, $n=10$, $m=3$, and $p=1$ and $\sigma$ is ranging from 1 to 10.
-The results are averaged over $100$ repetitions and are shown in Figure~\ref{fig:var_sig}.
-From these results, we can see that the ratios of variance explained for the projection distance and the geodesic distance are indistinguishable but the one using projection distance is much faster than the one using the geodesic distance.
+This experiment involves comparing the performance of the NG representation in terms of the explained variance, under different levels of data variance.
+In this experiment, we set $N=50$, $n=10$, $m=3$, and $p=1$ and $\sigma$ is ranging from 0.5 to 1.
+The results are averaged over $100$ repetitions and are shown in Figure~\ref{fig:v_ratio_dist}.
+From these results, we can see that the explained variance for the projection distance and the geodesic distance are indistinguishable but using projection distance leads to much faster convergence than when using the geodesic distance.
 The reason is that when two points on the Grassmann manifold are close, the geodesic distance can be well-approximated by the projection distance.
 When the algorithm converges, the original point $\mc{X}_i$ and the reconstructed point $\hat{\mc{X}}_i$ should be close and the geodesic distance can thus be well-approximated by the projection distance.
-Therefore, for the experiments in the next section, we use the projection distance for the sake of efficiency.
+Therefore, for all the experiments in the next section, we use the projection distance for the sake of efficiency.